 We love sandwiches, like, a lot.
-We especially love katsu sandwiches, which are as delicious as they are photogenic.
+We especially love katsu sandwiches, which are as delicious as they are photogenic (hey, you, good-looking deep-fried meat cutlet smothered in tonkatsu sauce).
 And lucky for you, there are tons of excellent places to get one in SF.
-Here are seven great katsu sandwiches to try right now.
+Here are five great katsu sandwiches to try right now.

-We’d keep a miniature statue of Cafe Okawari’s katsu sandwich on our nightstand if we could - it’s that good.
-Cafe Okawari’s version features a chicken thigh that’s fried to golden brown perfection, and then sandwiched between thick slices of soft white bread.
-Every element of the sandwich - from the crispy, juicy chicken to the tonkatsu sauce and mayo - is absolutely flawless.
-You can also grab a side salad or matcha latte to go with it.
-Place an order online for pick-up.
+We’d keep a miniature statue of Cafe Okawari’s katsu sandwich on our nightstand if they made one—it’s that good.
+The version at this Japanese cafe in SoMa stars a chicken thigh that’s fried to golden brown perfection and then stacked with the usual cabbage and sweet katsu sauce and mayo.
+It’s simple, impeccably done, and delicious.
+Grab a side salad or matcha latte to go with it.

 Volcano Curry in the Richmond makes some of the best chicken katsu curry in the city.
-So it’s no surprise that their katsu sandwiches impress us, too.
+So, no surprise here, their katsu sandwiches impress us, too.
 The important thing to note is that these sandwiches are massive.
-Two evenly breaded and fried chicken cutlets are stacked on top of each other, and then layered with a ton of coleslaw, and a slightly-sweet sauce.
+Two evenly breaded and fried chicken cutlets are stacked on top of each other, and then a ton of coleslaw and a slightly sweet sauce are layered on top.
 You will need two hands to eat this.
 Things will get messy.
 But when a sandwich is this fantastic, there are no complaints.

 Torraku Ramen used to be a ramen-only food truck, but now they’ve got a brick-and-mortar spot in Potrero Hill serving everything from donburi bowls to yakisoba.
-They also recently added a katsu sandwich to the menu that’s excellent all around, but we especially love it for the thick layer of spicy mayo.
-The sandwich also comes with a side of cabbage salad and dressing, which you’ll want to stuff inside the sandwich - it adds a nice and necessary crunch.
-Order here for pick-up.
+They also have a katsu sandwich that’s all-around excellent, and we especially love it because of the spicy mayo.
+The sandwich also comes with a side of dressing and cabbage salad, which you’ll want to stuff inside the sandwich yourself for a necessary crunch.

 If you’re in the Outer Richmond, and in need of a perfectly-square katsu sandwich right now, head to Bread N’ Chu.
-The year-old sandwich shop makes a really good one with a thick, crispy chicken breast, shredded cabbage, a generous layer of Kewpie mayo, and crustless milk bread.
+The sandwich shop makes a really good one with a thick, crispy chicken breast, shredded cabbage, a generous layer of Kewpie mayo, and crustless milk bread.
 They make other sandwiches, too, like tonkatsu and choux sandwiches, but the katsu one is the star.
-You can get it for lunch for takeout or delivery from 10am to 5pm.